sukumar-cloud/Business-Support-Platform/README.md

    ```

 ---

-## Usage
+## Example Queries

-- **Support Agent:**
-  - Ask questions like:
-    - `What classes are available this week?`
+### Support Agent
+- Show enrolled services for client Priya Sharma
+- Get status for client Rahul Verma
+- Has order #12345 been paid?
-    - `Create a new client named Priya Sharma and place an order for Yoga Beginner.`
+- Create an order for Yoga Beginner for client Priya Sharma
+- Pending dues for client Priya Sharma
+- Pending dues for order o1
-    - `Has order #12345 been paid?`
+- Payment info for order #12345

-- **Dashboard Agent:**
-  - Ask questions like:
+### Dashboard Agent
+- What is the total revenue?
-    - `How much revenue did we generate this month?`
+- How much revenue did we generate this month?
+- How many outstanding payments are there?
+- How many active clients do we have?
+- How many inactive clients do we have?
+- Show me birthday reminders
+- How many new clients this month?
+- What are the top services?
-    - `Which course has the highest enrollment?`
+- Which course has the highest enrollment?
-    - `Show attendance percentage for Pilates.`

----